craftgaz help Path of Exile 2 · patch 0.5+

 OpA single operation — apply one orb / essence / bone, then continue to exactly one next node.
 The workhorse node.

 BranchA yes/no test on the current item’s mods.
 Routes to then (Y) or els (N).
-Built by “+ branches by mod”, or edited as a condition.
+Built by “+ branches by mod” or by a picker’s auto-branching; its window shows the condition read-only — to change what it tests, delete the branch (choosing which arm the flow keeps) and add a new one via the pickers.

 AttemptAn operation with an intrinsic pass/fail — it runs the op, then routes on whether it caught what it was after.
 The clearest example is fracture: hit = it locked a mod you wanted, miss = it locked the wrong one.